 of Dark Cloud's mission.

-We don't make any money.
-In fact, we've lost money on every
+I don't make any money.
+In fact, I've lost money on every

 publication so far.

-We exist because we want to see a certain type of fiction published.
+DCP exists because I want to see a certain type of fiction published.
 Period.

-it's because we're digging into our own pockets for not only writer payment
+it's because I'm digging into my own pocket for not only writer payment

 but cover art contracting, production costs, and advertising.
-We pay writers what we can.
+I pay writers what I can.

-We don't pay royalties because, over the past two decades in publishing, we've
+DCP doesn't pay royalties because, over the past two decades in publishing, I've

 learned that no royalties are generated on niche anthologies of dark fiction.